Vortigern

 at Guartherniaun (after the wicked king, on

-daughter, fled from the face of Germanus and the
+fled from the face of Germanus and the British

-Germanus, and falling down at his feet, he sued
+falling down at his feet, he sued for pardon; and

-brought upon Germanus by his father and sister,
+Germanus by his father and sister, gave him the

-bishop had endured such abuse, to be his for
+endured such abuse, to be his for ever.
+Whence,

-ever.
-Whence, in memory of St. Germanus, it
+in memory of St. Germanus, it received the name

 |